mexikoedi/Anime-New-Season-Checker/README.md

 This is a Java program with a GUI which lets you check if an anime got a new season, how many seasons the anime already has and their runtime.

 ## Is this useful to me?
-If you already use websites/applications/... which notify you every time an anime gets a new season then no.
+If you already use websites/applications/... which notify you every time an anime gets a new season then no. <br>
 But otherwise if you always miss new seasons or if you are a person who uses bookmarks and checks them after sometime via manually searching in the browser for example then this might be something for you.

 ## How to install?
 **You need Java!
+Here: https://www.java.com/de/download** <br>
-Here: https://www.java.com/de/download** You can download the ZIP file over the releases tab.
-Extract the downloaded zip folder and then open the program by opening the .jar file.
+You can download the ZIP file over the releases tab.
+Extract the downloaded zip folder and then open the program by opening the .jar file. <br>
-Before opening the .jar file open the "list.txt" file and add your anime titles and URLs to it.
+Before opening the .jar file open the "list.txt" file and add your anime titles and URLs to it. <br>
 **Read below for more important information.**

 ## Limitations?
-1) "list.txt" cannot be empty.
+1) "list.txt" cannot be empty. <br>
-2) Don't use ":" after "anime:".
+2) Don't use ":" after "anime:". <br>
-3) Only use website URLs from [IMDB](https://www.imdb.com) .
+3) Only use website URLs from [IMDB](https://www.imdb.com) . <br>
-4) The .jar file and the "list.txt" file need to be in the same directory.
+4) The .jar file and the "list.txt" file need to be in the same directory. <br>
 **Follow the examples below.**

 ## How does it work?
-The Java program connects to the given IMDB URLs and gets the data from there (seasons/runtime).
-After that it checks if the data is correct and formats it accordingly.
+The Java program connects to the given IMDB URLs and gets the data from there (seasons/runtime). <br> After that it checks if the data is correct and formats it accordingly. <br>
 At the end all the data fills the text fields in the GUI.

 ## How fast is this program working?